MorphoFun/Miscellaneous/README.md

 # Miscellaneous
-Here is a collection of miscellaneous R code/functions that I've found useful.
+Here is a collection of miscellaneous R code/functions that I've written to assist in miscellaneous tasks.